 The provisions should be interpreted teleologically.
-This means that the purpose of the various provisions should be respected, not merely their wording.
+This means that the underlying conceptspurpose of the various provisions should be respected, not merely their wording-of the various provisions.

 The rules are based, inter alia, on certain principles derived from the Takeover Directive.
 These principles should serve as guidance in situations not covered by the rules or where the rules do not appear to be appropriate in a specific case.
 These principles are as follows: